julianshapiro/velocity/packages/velocity/README.md

 Velocity.js
 ========

-Velocity is currently undergoing private testing.
+Velocity is currently undergoing testing.

+Full public release is scheduled for April 30th.

-Documentation will be released alongside public release.
+Documentation can be found at http://julian.com/research/velocity/

 Watch and star this repo to stay on top of updates.